carbonplan/cmip6-web/components/methods.md

 For any given setting of the filters in the `Datasets` section at top left, the available matching datasets will populate in the section below.
 Clicking on the eye icon will display that dataset in the map.
 The info icon will expand the entry to reveal additional metadata, including the institution that ran the original GCM, the ensemble member, the temporal aggregation scheme, the license, and a link to the data stored on Microsoft Azure.

+Note that not all combinations of options are always available: for example, for a given model, scenario, and method, only certain variables may be available; and different models may have different sets of scenarios.
+Some of these cases are due to gaps in the underlying source data, whereas others are due to runs we have not yet completed.

 ## Variables

 We use the same variable definitions used commonly in CMIP6: `tasmax` and `tasmin` denote, respectively, maximum and minimum near-surface temperature (at 2 m) and `pr` denotes precipitation (at-surface daily flux).